-Lots of new features and changes are coming to the next Oolite release (v1.82) - here are some of the major ones.
+Oolite 1.82 has lots of new features and changes - here are some of the major ones.

 The combat balance in 1.82 has been significantly reworked to make the early game a bit easier for beginners, while still allowing plenty of challenges in the later game.
 AI responses to many tactics have been made more realistic - sometimes benefiting them, sometimes not! - and missile and laser performance has been tweaked to make fights last a bit longer and reduce the chance of the player being destroyed in seconds before they realise the danger.

 We've made some improvements to some of the graphics and interfaces, with the main one being the fully zoomable and scrollable galaxy map, which replaces the separate short-range and long-range charts.
 Route plotting has also been improved: with the Advanced Navigational Array, you can set a route to the other side of the chart, and then jump along it a step at a time without having to re-plot.